jason0x43/intern/docs/writing_tests.md

 is async, Intern will wait for a notification that the test is finished before starting the next test.
 There are two ways to let Intern know a test is async:

-1. Call `this.async` to get a Deferred object, and then resolve or reject that Deferred when the test is finished, or
+1. Call `this.async` (or `test.async`) to get a Deferred object, and then resolve or reject that Deferred when the test is finished, or
 2. Return a Promise

 Internally both cases are handled in the same way; Intern will wait for the Deferred object created by the call to